Do you love the warmth of a wood stove?

 Also remember, when in doubt, call a professional.
 It is important that your stove pipe is installed correctly.

-But once you know how you are going to install it, you can find your piping at your local big box store or here.
+Once you know how you are going to install it, you can find your piping at your local big box store or here.

 9. Enjoy Your Hard Work